 - Increasing access to data, applications, and services

-- Mobility-as-a-Service (MaaS) — a subscription-based service enabling mobile endpoint management
+- Mobility-as-a-Service (MaaS) — offers subscription-based, service-enabling mobile endpoint management

-- Enterprise Mobility Management (EMM) — a cohesive set of tools, software, and service capabilities for providing, managing, securing, and controlling mobile endpoint functionality and its applications, features, and content
+- Enterprise Mobility Management (EMM) — offers tools, software, and services for managing, securing, and controlling mobile endpoint functionality

-- Mobile Backend-as-a-Service (MBaaS) — mobile application development and delivery service that includes the tools to develop, integrate, test, and publish mobile applications
+- Mobile Backend-as-a-Service (MBaaS) — offers mobile application development and delivery services, including the tools to develop, integrate, test, and publish mobile applications

-- Telecom Expense Management (TEM) — enterprise solutions that support mobility and telecom-related assets' lifecycle management.
+- Telecom Expense Management (TEM) — offers enterprise telecommunications solutions that support mobility and lifecycle management

 The computing power, storage, networking capabilities, and sensory features on mobile devices can leave them open to malware that collects or compromises sensitive data.
 Mobile application security makes sure user-requested or agency-developed mobile applications meet your security requirements, offering:

 - Secure voice and data communications

 - Government-/agency- and mission-specific information and mobile applications